ericcgreen/project2/README.md

 ## About this App

 The premise about this app centered around safety.
-Users would log their experiences and thoughts about the safety of the cities they've visited so that other users who plan on visiting those cities could aware of what they are getting themselves into.
+Users would log their experiences and thoughts about the safety of the cities they've visited so that other users who plan on visiting those cities could be aware of what they are getting themselves into.
 Safety is sometimes an overlooked aspect when planning a trip.
 Although user experiences differ greatly, hopefully this app will provide users a better perspective on their desired destinations.

 ## Approach Taken

 1. The approach to make this app with simple CRUD function was with Ruby on Rails.
 Technologies used was the command line, ruby gems, Google Chrome, and Atom.
+The app was deployed on Heroku.

 ## Technologies used